The most interesting facts about Turkmenistan, from a president nicknamed “The Turkmenator” to a 40-year old fire pit called the “Door to Hell”.

 8. And during the 4th century BC, along with much of Central Asia, Turkmenistan was conquered by Alexander the Great of Macedonia.

 9. Turkmenistan is famous for its traditional carpets.
-Turkmen carpets are known for their “dense texture ornamented with characteristic coloured patterns pertaining to one of the five main Turkmen tribes”.
+Turkmen carpets are known for their “dense texture ornamented with characteristic colored patterns pertaining to one of the five main Turkmen tribes”.
 There is even an annual celebration of Carpet Day.

 11. From 1881, Turkmenistan was ruled by Russia.
 In 1921 it became part of the USSR initially as the Turkestan Autonomous Soviet Socialist Republic (ASSR) before becoming a fully-fledged constituent republic of the USSR in 1925.

-12. In 1991, as the Soviet Union was collapsing, the Turkmen republic declared independence and adopted the name Turkmenistan.
+12. In 1991, as the Soviet Union was collapsing, the Turkmen Republic declared independence and adopted the name Turkmenistan.

 13. Turkmenistan means “place of the Turkmen (people)”.
 The suffix “-stan” means “place of” or “country”.